 There are, however, practical steps one can take to minimise the risk.
 On my Ask Dr David video blog, I answer your questions about weight gain and offer practical guidance on weight loss.

 You may also be interested in Fat Planet – The obesity trap and how to escape it.
 Highly regarded by weight loss specialists, it was published by Random House, in 2015, and is priced at £ 12 99.
-Available from Amazon or most good book shops.
+Available to buy from Amazon.

 In the video below watch Margaret and I discuss our book.